revitalizingmonographs/revitalizingmonographs.github.io/W2Agenda.md

 - 2:45 - 4:45 PM **Explode the Monographic Workflow.** How can we rethink some aspect of the workflow so that it works better or more seamlessly/effectively supports the end goal

 - 5:00 - 6:00 PM **Discuss the Workflow.** Progress report: What was fixed in the workflow? how? were some solutions discarded? why?
-What compnents pof the workflow were inviolate and not discussed, in terms of potential improvements?
+What components of the workflow were inviolate and not discussed, in terms of potential improvements?
 What remains to be done for each component of the workflow?

 ---